Honesty, Respect, Compassion,

-The majority of his work over the years has been focused on service delivery, helping to support children and families.
-In particular, those who suffered from abuse.
-While he had always loved assisting families in a direct manner, he was also conscious that he was ultimately managing symptoms of larger problems.
-“The work of Healthy Families is a real opportunity to influence the systems that hold some of todays and tomorrows problems in place,” he adds.
+The majority of his work over the years has been focused on service delivery, helping to support children and families, in particular, those who suffered from abuse.
+While he always loved assisting families in a direct manner, he was also conscious that he was ultimately managing symptoms of larger problems.
+“The work of Healthy Families is a real opportunity to influence the systems that hold some of today’s and tomorrow’s problems in place,” he adds.

-“My role is the Practice and People Lead.
-A large part of my role is to support, guide and work alongside our Healthy Families South Auckland staff to challenge and influence stakeholders and the system, to change in ways that should provide better outcomes for our communities.”
+“My role is the Chief of Operations.
+A large part of my role is to support, guide and work alongside our Healthy Families South Auckland staff to challenge and influence stakeholders and the system, and to change in ways that should provide better outcomes for our communities.”

 What is your vision for health and wellbeing in South Auckland?